orbitmines/archive/projects/2028? Project - Library.md

 	- What is a feature?
 	- Extract things like account services.
 	- Extract APIs: the frontends/backends (+intermediates)
-- Map to semantics the compiler understands and can r
+- Map to semantics the compiler understands and can remap itself.
+-

 # Tools for Excavation of Languages
 Reverse equivalence graph - add abstract definitions instead of specific code